Cheltenham Township, Pennsylvania: Books

-Cheltenham has been honored with many distinctions over its long history.
-It was named a Preserve America community, a US Government program established to preserve historic communities throughout the United States.
-It is also a Tree City USA member, a program dedicated to forestry management.
-Most recently in 2013, Cheltenham was named a "Classic Town of Greater Philadelphia," for being "one of the most diverse, unique, and livable communities in our region" and "truly at the center of it all."
+Unincorporated districts

+Cheltenham Township has ten districts: Glenside, Laverock, Edge Hill, Wyncote, Cedarbrook, Chelten Hills, La Mott, Elkins Park, Melrose Park, and Cheltenham Village.

 Township seal

 The seal of Cheltenham was adopted from the seal of the namesake and sister city, Cheltenham, England.
 It appears on all formal documents, resolutions, proclamations, and all legal records or documents.
 The pigeon on top of a blue sphere represents the founding of the fountain spa which made Cheltenham famous.
 They are placed above a wreath of Oak leaves.
 The two books represent Education, in particular, the Pates Grammar School and the Cheltenham College.
 The silver cross in the middle represents religion.
 The two pigeons represent the flock that would gather at the spas.
 Finally, the Oak tree represents the many Oak trees that line the streets of Cheltenham and promenades.

 Geography

 Cheltenham is a residential township in the southeasternmost part of Montgomery County, which is in Southeastern Pennsylvania (locally known as the Delaware Valley).
 It is one of seven municipalities in Montgomery County that borders Philadelphia and is 5 mi northeast of the Center City.
 It also borders Abington Township and Jenkintown on the north side and Springfield Township on the west side.

 According to the U.S. Census Bureau, the township has a total area of 9.0 sqmi, all land.
 The area consists of rolling hills and also features a few streams flowing through it, most notably the Tookany Creek.
 The highest elevation is 411 ft, at the intersection of Sunset and Lindley Roads.
 The lowest elevation is 63 ft, in the southeasternmost part of the township, where Tookany Creek flows into Philadelphia.
 It includes the census-designated places of Arcadia University, Glenside, and Wyncote.
 Other communities include Cheltenham, Elkins Park, Melrose Park, La Mott and Laverock, Edge Hill, and Cedarbrook.
 All of the communities form a border with Philadelphia along Cheltenham Avenue.